 The proposed use of the stipend must be identified and justified at the time the application is submitted and must be approved by the applicant's DEO and dean.
 The stipend must be expended during the fiscal year following receipt of the award.
 If the stipend is used as salary for the faculty member, graduate research assistant or replacement instructor, taxes and fringe benefits also will be paid form the award.
 The developmental activity supported by these fellowships can take any of a variety of forms including research, artistic creation, professional writing, conference or workshop development, or scholarly activity of significant and promising quality.

-- All regular faculty members (i.e., tenure- or clinical-track assistant, associate, and full professors with part- or full-time appointments) are eligible to apply for a faculty fellowship.
+- Tenure or Clinical Track assistant, associate, and full professors with part or full time appointments are eligible to apply for a faculty fellowship.